Memory management unit: VAX

 Which is unused and "Reserved to Digital".

 Page tables are big linear arrays.
 Normally, this would be very wasteful when addresses are used at both ends of the possible range, but the page tables for P0 and P1 space are stored in the paged S0 space.
-Thus, there is effectively a two-level tree, allowing applications to have sparse memory layout without wasting a lot of space on unused page table entries.
+Thus, there is effectively a two-level tree, allowing applications to have a sparse memory layout without wasting a lot of space on unused page table entries.
 Unlike page table entries in most MMUs, page table entries in the VAX MMU lack an accessed bit.
 OSes which implement paging must find some way to emulate the accessed bit if they are to operate efficiently.
 Typically, the OS will periodically unmap pages so that page-not-present faults can be used to let the OS set an accessed bit.

 ARM

 ARM architecture-based application processors implement an MMU defined by ARM's virtual memory system architecture (VMSA).
 The current architecture defines PTEs for describing 4 KB and 64 KB pages, 1 MB sections and 16 MB super-sections; legacy versions also defined a 1 KB tiny page.
 ARM uses a two-level page table if using 4 KB and 64 KB pages, or just a one-level page table for 1 MB sections and 16 MB sections.

 TLB updates are performed automatically by page table walking hardware.
 PTEs include read/write access permission based on privilege, cacheability information, an NX bit, and a non-secure bit.